IanSaunders/ultradaemon/docs/index.md

 I had put a < 1:28 finish and got put in the A pen, got to walk around and do a few strides before the run.

 My initial intention was to go out at around a 4km/min pace which would give me a < 1:25 finish.
-As I lined up, the words of a friend run in my ear, "Why not 1:20?".
+As I lined up, the words of a friend rung in my ear, "Why not 1:20?".
 And I guess, why not?
 What's the worst that could happen - I was pretty certain I could just reduce the pace if things got a bit uncomfortable.

 The race starts with an ever increase heart-beat which then descends into a fog horn start, and we were off!